oniietzschan/erogodic/README.md

 # エロｇｏｄｉｃ

 Erogodic is a library for scripting branching interactive narrative in Lua.
-It aims to be suitable for any sort of game which needs some amount of dialog or narration, including games which are comprised entirely out of dialog like visual novels.
+It aims to be suitable for any sort of game which needs some amount of dialog or narration, including games which are comprised entirely out of dialog, like visual novels.

 Erogodic aims to provide the "back-end" of a dialog system.
 You will need to implement your own message boxes, portraits, user-interaction, etc. For maximum flexibility, erogodic allows you to attach any amount of arbitrary data to each "message node".